owncloud/data_exporter/docs/manual.md

 ##Use cases
 - Manual zero-downtime migration of users and their shares from one instance in to another.
-- Migrate from instances with different storages (POSIX to S3)
+- Migrate from instances with different storages (POSIX to S3).
 - Service GDPR-Requests by providing all files and metadata of a user in a single package.
-- Merge users from different instances
+- Merge users from different instances.

 ##Usage Example
 We want to export "user1" from a "old" to a "new" instance while preserving all shares with